anodyne/docs/using-forms.md

 ## Permissions

-To edit any form in Nova, you must have at least the *Basic Administration* access role, or your access role needs to have the appropriate form management (such as *Bio/Join Form*, *Specs Form*, etc.) feature(s) enabled.
+To edit any form in Nova, you must have at least the *System Administration* access role, or your access role needs to have the appropriate form management (such as *Bio/Join Form*, *Specs Form*, etc.) feature(s) enabled.
 Typically, this feature is reserved for those who are managing the game.

 If you wish to learn how to submit a new character to a game, please review [Using Characters](/using-characters.md) in the Using Nova section.